StevenNguyenCyber/StevenNguyenCyber/README.md

 [Brief Introduction]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a IT professional with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
 [Provide Objective - Remove this afterwards]]